Pueblo of Isleta: Religious practices

 The tribe maintains and operates a kiva as sacred space for particular rituals and ceremonies.
 The traditional religion involves the cult of the Kachinas, spiritual beings that personify various aspects of the immaterial and natural worlds.
 The kachina concept has three different aspects: the supernatural being, the kachina dancers (masked members of the community who represent kachinas at religious ceremonies), and kachina dolls, small dolls carved in the likeness of Kachinas given as gifts to children.
 The cult of the Kachinas may have spread eastwards to Isleta from the Western Pueblos through Laguna, in which Kachinas have been a part of the traditional religion for longer.

 History

 17th century

 When the Spanish arrived in the late 1500s they named the village Isleta, Spanish for "little island".
 The Spanish Mission of San Agustín de la Isleta was built in the pueblo in 1613 by the Spanish Franciscan friar Juan de Salas.
 He tried to teach the people about Catholicism and western ways of cultivating plants.

-During the Pueblo Revolt of 1680, many of the pueblo people fled to Hopi settlements in Arizona, while others followed the Spanish retreat south to El Paso del Norte (present-day El Paso, Texas).
+During the Pueblo Revolt of 1680, many of the pueblo people fled to Hopi settlements in Arizona, while others followed the Spanish retreat south to El Paso del Norte (present-day Ciudad Juarez).
 After the rebellion, the Isleta people returned to the Pueblo, many with Hopi spouses.